AmauryPs/TerraAWS-SNELL/README.md

 To connect to Snell VPN on your machine, please refer to the [Documentation of Clash](https://github.com/Dreamacro/clash)

-Here is a working `.yaml` coniguration file for Clash:
+Here is a working `.yaml` configuration file for Clash:
    ```sh
 port: 7890
 socks-port: 7891